Skip to main content

 SeeAlpedhuez

-April in Alpe d'Huez: What's On & Weather
+April in Alpe d'Huez: What's on and weather

 It's the final few weeks of the season but there’s still plenty of things to do

-Featured in: News & Reviews Rob Wood, Alpe d'Huez Reporter Published
+featured in News & reviews Author Rob Wood, Alpe d'Huez Reporter Updated

 As another memorable season starts to draw to a close, the days get longer and warmer and there is no better place to be than in Alpe d’Huez.

-The Easter holidays bring families back to the resort for a short end of season break in the mountains.
-The warmer spring days also bring a party-vibe to the town and the sun / snow conditions obviously warrant a longer lunch break on a sunny terrace.
+The Easter school holidays bring families back to the resort for a short end of season break in the mountains.
+The warmer spring days also bring a party-vibe to the town and the sun and snow conditions obviously warrant a longer lunch break on a sunny terrace.

 To make the most of the sunny days read on for what we like to do in resort throughout April.